-34 The only way in which a subjunctive like (70a) or imperative like (70b) can be used as a report of the scenario is jokingly.
+$^{38}$ The only way in which a subjunctive like (68a) or imperative like (68b) can be used as a report of the scenario is jokingly.
 That is, drawing attention to the fact that a directive is not appropriate given the scenario and the reporter knows that the king was not actually giving an order to the guards.
-In contrast, the modal+infinitive in (70c) does not have this effect, which further shows that the asymmetry is real.
+In contrast, the modal+infinitive in (68c) does not have this effect, which further shows that the asymmetry is real.

-Charles VI's suggestion in (71) can be reported as in (71a), with an embedded subjunctive, or as in (71b), with an embedded imperative (this could be the queen talking to the king in one of his lucid moments).
-What is important is that these sentences are grammatical because the embedded subject is not interpreted de se, even though the subjects refer to the same individual.
-The matrix attitude verb binds the embedded PRO{pers} like in the standard case, yielding self-identification with the attitude holder, but the embedded subject is related to the attitude holder here only through a suitable acquaintance relation.
-Because of this PRO{pers} and the subject-although coreferential-are not coindexed, which circumvents Condition B/obviation.35
+the subjects refer to the same individual.
+The matrix attitude verb binds the embedded $PRO{pers}$ like in the standard case, yielding self-identification with the attitude holder, but the embedded subject is related to the attitude holder here only through a suitable acquaintance relation.
+Because of this $PRO{pers}$ and the subject-although coreferential-are not coindexed, which circumvents Condition B/obviation.